zojer-studio/substrate/content/Empire.md

 > Empire is synonymous with monoculture, because that is how it reproduces.
 It layers on top of what is already there, and smothers—like a pillow across your face.

 I was introduced to the idea of empire at North Star Campout, where @aiden_wachter gave a talk on his perspective on wtf is wrong with our world today.
-Basically, he made the case that empire is the (living) archetype responsible for all the fucking gunk that comes with capitalism, colonialism, patriarchy, etc. It's the blatant disregard for peoples value.
+Basically, he made the case that empire is the (living) archetype responsible for all the fucking gunk that comes with capitalism, colonialism, patriarchy, etc. It's the blatant disregard for peoples sovereignity.
 It's the way elon musk says most people are NPCs.
 It's a pattern that once you take note of, you'll find it *everywhere*—both big and small.

 ## The destruction of diversity